-The measures are used by TXDOT and the Texarkana MPO to assess the performance of the Interstate and non-Interstate National Highway System (NHS) for the purpose of carrying out the National Highway Performance Program (NHPP) (Part E); to assess freight movement on the Interstate System (Part F); and to assess traffic congestion and on-road mobile source emissions for the purpose of carrying out the Congestion Mitigation and Air Quality Improvement (CMAQ) Program (Parts G and H).
-The Texarkana MPO is working with TXDOT to keep truck delay and reliability with the target set as proportion to population growth.
-The Texarkana MPO adopted TXDOT performance targets addressing PM 2 and PM3 in January 2021 with Resolution #4-2021.
+The measures are used by TxDOT and the Texarkana MPO to assess the performance of the Interstate and non-Interstate National Highway System (NHS) for the purpose of carrying out the National Highway Performance Program (NHPP) (Part E); to assess freight movement on the Interstate System (Part F); and to assess traffic congestion and on-road mobile source emissions for the purpose of carrying out the Congestion Mitigation and Air Quality Improvement (CMAQ) Program (Parts G and H).
+The Texarkana MPO is working with TxDOT to keep truck delay and reliability with the target set as proportion to population growth.
+The Texarkana MPO adopted TxDOT performance targets addressing PM3 on May 17, 2023, with Resolution#9-2023.